 Because of the intensive training, Muay Thai fighters have strong, healthy bodies with minimal fat.
 Being both aerobic and anaerobic.
 A generally healthy body is naturally more protective against illnesses as it helps to boost the immune system.

 Muay Thai has more than simple physical benefits.
-It also develops discipline and has a variety of spiritual benefits that foster calmness, peacefulness and acceptance, a thorough training for the mind, body and soul.
+It also develops discipline and has a variety of spiritual benefits that foster calmness, peacefulness and acceptance, thorough training for the mind, body, and soul.

 - Endurance / Cardiovascular Conditioning:

-Muay Thai is quiet versatile and regular training will quickly help to boost your speed, strength and conditioning.
+Muay Thai is quite versatile and regular training will quickly help to boost your speed, strength, and conditioning.

 It further helps to maintain your heart rate at 75% to 85 % regular beat.

 - Weight Loss:

 Many participants of Muay Thai are looking for a natural rapid weight loss program and to have a physically fit body.

 Due to the permanent movement of your body, you will quickly start to burn fat, strengthen and define your legs, arms, and stomach.